Promotion asset 2

 South Carolina

 Team members in Myrtle Beach, we made a monetary donation to Ground Zero, a community which nurtures relationships with teens through life-changing experiences to make a positive impact on their lives and help transform their futures.
-Additionally, team members used their volunteer hours to pack food boxes at Helping Hands of Myrtle Beach
+Additionally, team members used their volunteer hours to pack food boxes at Helping Hands of Myrtle Beach.

 In Columbia, the team participated in a classic holiday fundraiser by ringing bells for Salvation Army.
 The Free Medical Clinic received a monetary donation to support their mission in meeting the healthcare needs of vulnerable people throughout Columbia.
 Monetary and time donations went to Emmanuwheel, which provides ramps to mobility-impaired individuals in Columbia, and Families Helping Families.
 FHF assists families in need of food, clothing and Christmas gifts each holiday season.
 Our team members shopped for gifts and wrapped them with their allotted hours.